 Trash – All improperly discarded solid material from any production, manufacturing, or processing operation including, but not limited to, products, product packaging, or containers constructed of plastic, steel, aluminum, glass, paper, or other synthetic or natural materials.
 Trash is not considered to be leaf litter or plant material.

 Treatment Control Measures - Any system designed and constructed to reduce or remove pollutants from urban runoff.
 Pollutants are removed by simple gravity settling of particulate pollutants, filtration, biological uptake, media adsorption or any other physical, biological, or chemical process.
-In this Order, structural treatment control measures are a subset of treatment control measures that treat the design capture volume or flow or a portion thereof according to published and generally accepted engineering criteria.
+In this Order, treatment control measures are a subset of structural control measures that treat the design capture volume or flow or a portion thereof according to published and generally accepted engineering criteria.
 Structural treatment control measures are further sub-classified into LID treatment control measures and non-LID treatment control measures.
 LID control measures are further sub-classified into Retention LID treatment control measures and Biotreatment Control Measures.
 All of these classes of treatment control measures are subject to general and specific requirements in this Order.
 Examples include secondary containment, treatment measures, (e.g. first flush diversion, detention/retention basins, and oil/grease separators), run-off controls (e.g., grass swales, infiltration trenches/basins, etc.), and engineering and design modification of existing structures.